fabric8io/kansible/README.md

 ### Kubernetes perspective on Kansible

-If you already use Kubernetes then you could look at Kansible as a way of extending the reach of Kubernetes to manage docker containers on a host; but also remote processes on operating systems that don't support Docker.
+If you already use Kubernetes then you could look at Kansible as a way of extending the reach of Kubernetes to manage both docker containers on a host that supports docker plus remote processes on operating systems that don't support Docker.
 That then makes Kubernetes the orchestrator of all your software; whether its dockerized or not!

+All your processes are belong to us! :)

 Longer term it would be great for Docker to be ported to more operating systems; along with the kubelet.
 So ideally more operating systems could use native docker and kubelet; in which case there's less need for kansible.
 But at the time of writing, that goal is looking some way off for older versions of Windows along with AIX, Solaris and HPUX.

-Whats really compelling about using Kubernetes to manage docker containers and operating system processes via Kansible is that you can mix and match but all the while use a single orchestrator platform, Kubernetes, a single REST API, CLI tools and web console - with standard service discovery, load balancing and management functions.
+Whats really compelling about using Kubernetes to manage docker containers and operating system processes via Kansible is that you can mix and match on a per microservice basis - use the right tool for the job right now - but all the while use a single orchestrator platform, Kubernetes, a single REST API, CLI tools and web console - with standard service discovery, load balancing and management functions.

 Using docker is more optimal; so we hope over time that you can use more docker and less kansible; but its going to take our industry a while to dockerize all the things and move everything to linux; or to have fully working docker + kubernetes on Windows + all flavours of Unix.
 Until then, kansible can help!
+At least we can now pretend everything's dockerized and running on Linux from an orchestration and management perspective ;)

 ## How to use Kansible